Homer Loves Flanders: Reception

+Legacy

-A moment in the episode where Homer backs into Ned's hedges became an internet meme in the 2010s.
+A scene in the episode where Homer backs into Ned's hedges became an Internet meme referred to as "Homer Simpson Backs Into the Bushes", "Homer Backs Into Bushes", "Homer Simpson Backing Into a Hedge", and other, similar names (also referred to as simply the Homer Simpson bush meme) in the 2010s, and a GIF of the meme was part of the 2014 installation The Reaction GIF: Moving Image as Gesture at the Museum of the Moving Image.
 The scene was later referenced in the season 30 episode, "The Girl on the Bus" where Homer texts Lisa a GIF of himself going into the hedge.
 The scene was later referenced again in the season 32 episode, "Wad Goals", where Bart tells his friends "I've seen my dad do this" immediately before showing them how to back into a hedge.
-In the season 34 episode "Treehouse of Horror XXXIII", during a Westworld parody segment named Simpsons World, multiple tourists heckle an android Homer to do the "bush meme" by pushing him into a hedge, Bart then removes Homer's inability to intentionally harm humans, causing him to push the tourists into the hedge, killing them and commenting "I'm so sick of that stupid hedge!"
+In the season 34 episode "Treehouse of Horror XXXIII", during a Westworld parody segment named Simpsons World, multiple tourists heckle an android Homer to do the "bush meme" by pushing him into a hedge, Bart then removes Homer's inability to intentionally harm humans, causing him to push the tourists into the hedge, killing them and commenting "I'm so sick of that stupid hedge!".